specklesystems/speckle-docs/user/rhino.md

 4. Receive the geometry in Revit: if you're unfamiliar with how to do this, check out the How To Get Started with Revit docs.
 The curve will be created as a default duct type.
 5. Transform your rhino curve, and resend it to Revit - your duct will automatically update!

+### Creating Topography

+**Command:** *CreateTopography*

+1. Create or select open meshes.
+2. Click on the Speckle BIM Topography button and press Enter.
+Check your object's User Attribute Text to confirm the Speckle BIM tag was successfully applied.
+3. Send the geometry with Speckle: if you're unfamiliar with how to do this, check out the How To Get Started with Rhino docs.
+4. Receive the geometry in Revit: if you're unfamiliar with how to do this, check out the How To Get Started with Revit docs.
+The mesh will be created as a default topography type.
+5. Transform your rhino mesh, and resend it to Revit - your topography will automatically update!

 ### Creating Face Walls

 **Command:** *CreateFaceWall*